Velocidex/velociraptor-web/content/docs/getting-started/stand_alone.md

 These locations can also be changed by editing the configuration files.
 If you want to move these, you'll need to move the folders and edit the server configuration file.
-Note that clients and servers hold different information in their respective data stores.

 Velociraptor does not enforce any particular data retention policies.
 At any time the data store can be wiped and the server